Hazuyuki/Hazuyuki.github.io/index.md

 ## Follow-up Plans
 We hope to provide a final report/manuscript summarizing the highlights and essential outcomes from DOT-PIM for the community to review and refer to.

-## Former Workshops
-The organizers previously held a tutorial about efficient AI in ASP-DAC 2022.

-Tutorial title: Towards Efficient Computation for Sparsity in Future Artificial Intelligence